 Sunday, October 30, 2016

-Building an Agile Culture of Learning
+Building an AI and Agile Culture of Learning

 Education is an investment in your people.
 A shift in culture requires an incremental learning approach that spans time.
 What works in one company doesn’t work in another.
-A learning culture should be an intrinsic part of your Agile transformation that includes skills, roles, process, culture and behavior education with room to experience and experiment.
+A learning culture should be an intrinsic part of your transformation that includes skills, roles, process, culture and behavior education with room to experience and experiment.

-An Agile transformation requires a shift toward a continuous learning culture which will give you wings to soar!
+A transformation requires a shift toward a continuous learning culture which will give you wings to soar!
 You need a combination of training, mentoring, coaching, experimenting, reflecting, and giving back.
 These education elements can help you become a learning enterprise.
 Let's take a closer look at each:

 Training is applied when an enterprise wants to build employee skills, educate employees in their role, or roll out a process.
 It is often event driven and a one-way transfer of knowledge.
 What was learned can be undone when you move back into your existing culture.